Last updated on February 11th, 2026 at 12:59 pm

 Should I Convert to Sheet Metal or Design a Sheet Metal Part?

-While SOLIDWORKS does have the functionality to convert a solid part into a sheet metal design, we always recommend designing in sheet metal from the outset by creating your part from the Sheet Metal toolbar (see FAQ #1).
-This approach ensures that the system will flag any errors in the design (e.g., when folding and unfolding).
+While SOLIDWORKS does have functionality to convert a solid part into a sheet metal design, we recommend designing as sheet metal from the outset by creating your part from the Sheet Metal toolbar.
+This approach helps SOLIDWORKS flag issues earlier, including problems that may appear when folding, unfolding, or generating a flat pattern.

 Looking for a sheet metal shop with DFM expertise and an in-depth understanding of SOLIDWORKS?
 Take a look at our SOLIDWORKS Resource Page and our Sheet Metal DFM eBook.